 Working under the direction of the Supervisor VI –Community Youth Centers, the incumbent will model good behavior, encourage and guide youth participating in the program to participate in harmony, using proper social conduct and respect.
 The incumbent will assist youth in recreational games, recreational sports and educational enrichment.
-The incumbent will work with a team to plan, lead and execute all youth activities, programs and community events.
+The incumbent will work with a team to assist with, plan, lead and execute all youth activities, programs and community events.
 The incumbent is expected to exercise good judgment, independence, initiative, and professional expertise in conducting day-to-day operations.
 All work duties and activities must be performed in accordance with the City safety rules and operating regulations, policies and procedures as well as federal, state, and local regulations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the ability to interact with the public, City incumbents, and outside agencies with patience, tact, respect, and professionalism and the following.
 Other duties may be assigned.